cairo-book/cairo-book/src/ch15-01-dictionaries.md

 For each time we interact with a `Felt252Dict<T>` a new `Entry<T>` will be registered:

 - A `get` would register an entry where there is no change in state, and previous and new values are stored with the same value.
-- An `insert` would register new `Entry<T>` where the `new_value` would be the element being inserted, and the `previous_value` the last element inserted before this.
-In case it is the first entry for certain key, then the previous and current value will be the same.
+- An `insert` would register a new `Entry<T>` where the `new_value` would be the element being inserted, and the `previous_value` the last element inserted before this.
+In case it is the first entry for a certain key, then the previous and current values will be the same.

 The use of this entry list shows how there isn't any rewriting, just the creation of new memory cells per `Felt252Dict<T>` interaction.
 Let's show an example of this using the `balances` dictionary from the previous section and inserting the users 'Alex' and 'Maria':